 - study fire propagation routes and install compartmental separation equipment (airlocks, firebreaks, etc.).

 - introduce fire extinguishing mechanisms using chemicals which do not harm IT hardware and which cannot harm people (refer to your local fire brigade for more information),

 - ensure that nobody smokes,

-- draw up and practice a disaster plan, including a fallback to a specific computer centre,
+- draw up and practise a disaster plan, including a fallback to a specific computer centre,

 - use fireproof cabinets to store digital storage media (make sure these cabinets are kept locked).

 SMEs: see Fire

 Damage Relating to Electricity